Accession of the People's Republic of China to the United Nations: 1949–1960

-After the PRC succeeded in the Chinese Civil War against the Chinese Nationalist forces, who withdrew to the island of Taiwan, the PRC demanded to be seated in the United Nations Security Council.
+After the PRC succeeded in the Chinese Civil War against the Chinese Nationalist forces, who withdrew to the island of Taiwan (formerly a Japanese colony in whom the ROC acquired in 1945), the PRC demanded to be seated in the United Nations Security Council.
 The first time was in November 1949, when Premier of the PRC Zhou Enlai wrote a letter to the UN.
 After the request to unseat the Chinese Nationalists and recognize the PRC was unsuccessful in the UN assembly, the Soviet Union raised the issue of China's representation in the Security Council of the UN the next month.
 By 8 January 1950 several countries, including Great Britain had recognized the PRC diplomatically and Enlai sent a second, somewhat more vigorous, request to unseat the Chinese Nationalists from the UN security council.
 This was followed by a formal request not to recognize the Chinese Nationalist credentials by the Soviet Union.
 But the United States and its western allies in the UN refused to recognize the PRC as the legitimate government of China as it would have granted a communist government a veto power in the United Nations Security Council.

 Between 1951 and 1955, each year the Soviet Union requested for the admission of the PRC to the United Nations.
 Between 1956 and 1959 India requested for the PRC to be admitted to the United Nations.
 In 1960 it was the Soviet Union's turn again to demand PRC's UN membership.
 For each those years, the United States managed to keep the question of China's representation out of the agenda.